hinname/hinname/README.md

 I love programming because resolving problems with technology is amazing. <br>
 I'm based in Rio de Janeiro, Brazil

 Since 2017 studying programming, during my high school, I started with Pascal and Python.
-Now I'm focusing on Javascript.
+Now I'm focusing on Javascript and C#.

 I'm always trying to learn something new, even if it's not directly related to programming, like Marketing or Bussiness in general.